smartcontractkit/smart-contract-examples/ccip/cct/foundry/README.md

 - Claim admin role using the `getCCIPAdmin()` function:

-  Ensure that the `ccipAdminAddress` field is properly set in the `config.json` file.
+  Ensure that the `ccipAdminAddress` field is correctly set in the `config.json` file.
+Replace its value with your EOA or the token deployer account address.

   ```bash
   forge script script/ClaimAdmin.s.sol --rpc-url $RPC_URL_FUJI --private-key $PRIVATE_KEY --broadcast